 - (5) 51/27 transient level time at 7.4 multiples and TIME DIAL setting of 22: 0.72 s. - (6) 51/27 relays coordinate with 67 relays for a high-side fault at the transient level.
-However, it appears that the current may drop below the 67 relays pickup (300 amperes) before this relay can operate.
+However, it appears that the current may drop below the 67 relay pickup (300 amperes) before this relay can operate.
 Should the 67 relays fail to operate, the 51/27 relays will trip the generators.
-Figure 4-21 plots these two relay characteristics.
+Figure 4-22 plots these two relay characteristics.
 If the generator is fully loaded at 194 amperes with a 0.85 PF, the superposition of this current and the fault current at -90° yields a total current of 831 amperes at the transient level and 282 amperes at the steady-state level with no regulator boosting.
-The relays are selective down to about 350 amperes.
+The relays are selective down to about 350 amperes. - (7) Assuming that the 67 relays will not operate for fault 3, the generators will be unnecessarily tripped if the line relaying fails to operate or if breaker R fails to interrupt the fault.
+Redundant line relaying will minimize the need for generator tripping.
+Use of a breaker-failure timer set to about 0.25 seconds would avoid generator tripping for a failure of breaker R to interrupt.

-Figure 4-21.
+Figure 4-22.
 Relay 51/27 Coordination with Relay 67 for Fault 3 Example